William Barr, Attorney General Nominee, Gets Nod From Key Senate Committee

 The Senate Judiciary Committee voted 12-10 along party lines Thursday to recommend that the full Senate confirm William Barr, President Trump's nominee to take over the Justice Department.

-Senators debated Barr's candidacy for hours and focused in particular on the role he'll play supervising the Russia investigation led by special counsel Robert Mueller.
+Senators debated Barr's candidacy for hours and focused in particular on the role he will play supervising the Russia investigation led by special counsel Robert Mueller.

 Chairman Lindsey Graham, R-S.C., said Barr told him that with respect to the special counsel's eventual findings, Barr would "not allow executive privilege as a reason to cover up wrongdoing."